Best Practices13 min readMay 28, 2026

 Freezing your credit does not affect your existing accounts, your credit score, or your ability to use your current credit cards.
 You're simply locking the door so new accounts can't be opened without your explicit approval.
 If you apply for a new credit card or loan yourself, you temporarily "thaw" the freeze, complete your application, then refreeze — a process that typically takes five to ten minutes online.

 Since the Economic Growth Act of 2018, credit freezes are free for all Americans at all three major bureaus.
 There's no downside to freezing your credit unless you're actively applying for new credit — and even then, the temporary thaw process is simple.
+This guide covers not just the Big Three bureaus but specialty reporting agencies many people overlook entirely.

 Who Should Freeze Their Credit